 For the definition of live loads (i.e., snow load and wind load) and seismic actions to consider in the design, the building has been assumed to be located in a geographical area characterized by the following data:

-Site location: Emilia Romagna region (Italy) at 300 m above the sea level, in open field and in absence of obstacles
+site location: Emilia Romagna region (Italy) at 300 m above the sea level, in open field and in absence of obstacles;

-Soil class for seismic analyses: D
+soil class for seismic analyses: D;

-Seismic characteristics at of the site at CLS: ag = 0.4 g; F0 = 2.4; Tc* = 0.30 s.
+seismic characteristics at of the site at CLS: ag = 0.4 g; F0 = 2.4; Tc* = 0.30 s.

 Under these hypotheses, the nominal (vertical) distributed snow load to apply at the structure resulted in a value equal to 2 kN/m2, while the nominal (horizontal) distributed wind load resulted in a value equal to 0.7 kN/m2.
 On the other hand, with reference to seismic analyses, the behaviour factor has been assumed to be equal to 2 following the suggestion of Eurocode 8 [27].